 - Interception proxies like Burp and OWASP ZAP will show HTTP(S) traffic only.
 You can, however, use a Burp plugin such as Burp-non-HTTP-Extension or the tool mitm-relay to decode and visualize communication via XMPP and other protocols.

 Some applications may not work with proxies like Burp and OWASP ZAP because of Certificate Pinning.
 In such a scenario, please check Testing Custom Certificate Stores and Certificate Pinning.

 For more details refer to:

-- "Intercepting Traffic on the Network Layer" from chapter "Mobile App Network Communication"
+- "Intercepting Traffic on the Network Layer" from chapter Testing Network Communication

-- "Setting up a Network Testing Environment" from chapter "Android Basic Security Testing"
+- "Setting up a Network Testing Environment" from chapter iOS Basic Security Testing

 - Firefox iOS application has ATS disabled globally